Can a Pinched Nerve Cause Dizziness? Pinched Nerves in the Back

 The nerves along your spinal column can end up pinched for various reasons.
 If you are contending with dizziness on top of the pain, bring your concerns to our team.
 We’ll work to design a treatment plan that relieves your dizziness and reduces the amount of pain you’re in daily.

-Back Pain and Dizziness
+Back Pain, Neck Pain, and Dizziness

 Other conditions that result in both back pain and dizziness can include: